ABOUT TURTLE TOWN

 A close look will reveal that the Hawaiian green sea turtle is not green at all.
 The majority of these turtles have dark-brown hard shells or carapaces.
 The younger ones, called hatchlings, will have black hard shells.
 Then, as they grow, orange and yellowish tints appear.
 Sometimes, they develop olive, gold, and reddish brown shades, or swirls and other irregular patterns.
 While snorkeling at Maui Turtle Town, you may see a wide variety of patterns and shades of the carapaces of these turtles.

 One sea turtle expert has identified at least nine different species of algae that were the favorites of the Hawaiian green sea turtles.
-There is also a special sea grass that these turtles like to eat.
+There is also a special seagrass that these turtles like to eat.
 The abundance of food is not the only reason why the sea turtles have called Turtle Town their home.
-The other reason is the unique habit of turtles to return to the beaches where they were born.
+The other purpose is the unique habit of turtles to return to the beaches where they were born.

-There is no scientific evidence for this observation, but the sea turtles, according to marine biologists, have shown a “strong site-fidelity.”
-This means that if they found lots of food in a certain area, they will go back to that area again and again, particularly if the food source is established in their area of origin or birth.
+There is no scientific evidence for this observation, but the sea turtles, according to marine biologists, have shown a strong site-fidelity.
+This fact means that if they found lots of food in a particular area, they will go back to that area again and again, especially if the food source is established in their area of origin or birth.

-The turtles at Turtle Town are in many cases local residents of Turtle Town which tend to remain close to the sanctuary at Turtle Town.
-This is another reason why sightings of turtles are so abundant and why Turtle Town has become world renowned.
-Maui Turtle Town has been established as an area where food is abundant.
-This is the primary reason scientists believe the green sea turtles, called “honu” in Hawaiian, have made Maui Turtle Town their home.
+The turtles at Turtle Town are in many cases residents of Turtle Town which tend to remain close to the sanctuary.
+This reason is why sightings of turtles are so abundant and why Turtle Town has become world-renowned.
+Maui Turtle Town is an established and secure area where food is plentiful.
+Which is the primary reason scientists believe the green sea turtles, called Honu in Hawaiian, have made Maui Turtle Town their home.

 The Hawaiian green sea turtles were declared an endangered species in 1978 by the International Union for the Conservation of Nature.
 Before the Endangered Species Act was implemented to protect these creatures, the sea turtles were hunted and captured for their skins, meat and shells.